5H4D3-uc/SpotifyPatcher/README.md

 Run SpotifyPatcher.exe
 Enjoy with no ads

-Have to do every time when spotify has been updated.
+Have to do whenever Spotify has been updated.

 Sorry for my bad coding hope you feel me.